Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Also, there is currently a pull request pending that pushes there recipes upstream -- to the OpenEmbedded project, so they will be officially available for the upcoming Yocto release.

-There are two recipes:

-  * One for sdbus-c++ itself.
-It detects whether systemd feature is turned on in the poky linux configuration.
-If so, it simply depends on systemd and makes use of libsystemd shared library available in the target system.
-Otherwise it automatically downloads and builds libsystemd static library and makes it an opaque part of sdbus-c++ shared library.
-The recipe also supports ptest.
-  * One for sdbus-c++ native tools, namely sdbus-c++ code generator to generate C++ adaptor and proxy binding classes.

-Tip: If you get `ERROR: Program or command 'getent' not found or not executable` when building sdbus-c++ in Yocto, please make sure you've added `getent` to `HOSTTOOLS`.
-For example, you can add `HOSTTOOLS_NONFATAL += "getent"` into your local.conf file.

 Header files and namespaces
 ---------------------------